Lavey GAC

-2017 Championship Football

 Hurling

 Lavey is the second most successful Derry hurling club, winning 18 Derry Senior Hurling Championships.
 Only Kevin Lynch's have won the competition more often.

 Camogie

 Lavey has U10, U12, U14, U16, Minor, Reserve and Senior Camogie sides.

 Lavey have won one All Ireland Junior Camogie final, two Ulster Junior titles in a row, and three Derry championships in a row.

 History

 Football

 In 1926, Liam O'Connor, from County Mayo, settled in Lavey.
 He was instrumental in setting up Knockloughrim Erin's Own GAC.
 The team wore green and gold jerseys with white collars, like Kerry.
-He also helped set up the Derry County Board and the Erin's Own GAC Cargin in Toome, County Antrim.
+He also helped set up the Derry County Board and had previously been involved with Erin's Own GAC Cargin in Toome, County Antrim, which had formed in 1923.
 O'Connor was also a talented player and played for and captained the Derry Senior side.
 O'Connor christened the club Erin's Own in memory of his home club in County Mayo, which bore the same title.
 In 1928 O'Connor emigrated to America for a few years, his departure led to the folding of Knockloughrim Erin's Own.
 In 1933 under the guidance of Mick Crilly and others the club were officially reorganised as Erin's Own GAC Lavey and the pitch moved to the townland of Gulladuff.

 Lavey's first trophy came in 1936 when they won the Dean McGlinchey Cup.
 Lavey thought they had won their first Derry Senior Football Championship in 1937, when they defeated Newbridge by a point at Magherafelt.
 However Lavey were stripped of the title under the Foreign Games Rule, when a Lavey player had been reported attending a soccer match.
 They won the next year's Derry Senior Football Championship, defeating Pearses of Derry City in the final.
 In 1947 Lavey schoolteacher Master John Fay originally from County Tyrone, managed Derry to their first ever National League success.

 In 1977 after a gap of 23 years seen the side win their fourth Derry Senior Football Championship, beating Ballinderry in the final.
 They also won the Senior League, Derry Reserve Football Championship and Reserve League that year.
 The current grounds were opened in 1979.

 The late 1980s and early 1990s were a glory period for the club.
 They won the Derry Senior Football Championship four times in six years (1988, 1990, 1992 and 1993).
 They also won the Ulster Senior Club Football Championship in 1990 and 1992.
 The club biggest success came on 17 March 1991 when they were crowned All-Ireland Senior Club Football Champions.